Emiliemorais/blog_django_plugin/README.md

 # django_blog

-Django_blog is a django app to make posts on your blog.
+Django_blog is a django app for help you to make posts on your blog.

 Django_blog was developed in Python 2.7.6 with Django 1.9.6.